Keyman Insurance Quotes And Key Person Policies 2026

 Setting Up Key Person Protection

-When setting up a key man cover, it is vital to consider the legal structure of your business, and your broker or advisor will guide you through it.
+When setting up a key man cover, it is vital to consider your business’s legal structure, and your broker or advisor will guide you through this.

 What About Critical Illness?

-Key man insurance can also include critical illness cover as part of the policy.
-It means a payout is not just dependent on the key employee dying.
-A lump sum can also be forthcoming following the diagnosis of a critical illness or disease if the key employee survives at least ten days from diagnosis.
+A lump sum may also be payable following a diagnosis of a critical illness or disease if the key employee survives at least 10 days from diagnosis.

-A portion of the overall keyman cover will include a premium payment to cover the critical illness portion.
+A portion of the overall key person cover will include a premium payment for the critical illness component.

-Not all illnesses have cover under critical illness, and it is crucial to clarify or even request the inclusion of specific diseases before the plan starts.
+Not all illnesses are covered under critical illness insurance, and it is crucial to clarify or request the inclusion of specific diseases before the plan begins.

 - Structural heart surgery